emoose/OutRun2006Tweaks/README.md

 - Pegasus animation's clopping sound effect will now end correctly
 - Text related to the now-defunct online service can be hidden
 - Automatically disables DPI scaling on the game window to fix scaling issues
+- Game can be forced to run on a single core, to help with freezing issues on some modern systems

 **Enhancements:**
 - Game can now run in borderless windowed mode; mouse cursor will now be hidden while game is active
 - Load times heavily reduced by disabling framelimiter/vsync during load screens
 - Music can now be loaded from uncompressed WAV or lossless FLAC files, if they exist with the same filename
 - Allows intro splash screens to be skipped
-- Music track can be changed mid-race via Q and E buttons, or Back/RS+Back on controller (`CDSwitcher` must be enabled in INI first)
+- Music track can be changed mid-race via Z and X buttons, or Back/RS+Back on controller (`CDSwitcher` must be enabled in INI first)

 All the above can be customized via the OutRun2006Tweaks.ini file.